It’s essential to face our shadows, explore our childhood wounds, and unravel the intergenerational trauma that we’ve inherited.

 In fact, the more lost in self-righteous spiritual labels, philosophies, and delusions we are, the more likely we are to spread and reinforce not just the personal but also the Collective Shadow.

-We see examples of this in spiritual and self-growth spheres that culturally appropriate indigenous practices, exclude BIPOC (black, indigenous, people of color) from their groups, unknowingly perpetuate heteronormative standards, encourage sexism, price their services at unreasonable rates that exclude the financially disadvantaged, and more.
+We see examples of this shadow behavior in spiritual and self-growth spheres that culturally appropriate indigenous practices, exclude BIPOC (Black, indigenous, people of color) from their groups, unknowingly perpetuate heteronormative standards, encourage sexism, price all their services at unreasonable rates that exclude the financially disadvantaged, and more.

 Download FREE Collective Shadow Worksheets!